gabeklein/expressive-mvc/README.md

 <br/>
 <h2 id="good-start">Things you can do</h2>

-### Combine any number of `useState` values
+### Track any number of values
-Place together as much as you like.
+Put together as many as you like.
 Updating any value will trigger a render.

 ```jsx
 class State extends Model {